Updated: May 22

 Gaining perspective on your conflict dynamic - without inciting further conflict - takes time and practice.
 Asking this question is a step to gain actual experience deescalating the intensity of your interaction and collaboratively exploring the combat zone without reentering it.

-For personalized strategies that fit your unique relationship, I offer marriage counseling for Minnesota residents.
-Reach out today to learn more about my approach or schedule an appointment.
+For personalized strategies that fit your unique relationship, reach out today to learn more about my approach or schedule an appointment.